 Stop 1: Edinburgh

 I rented a car and literally screamed trying to take that first round-about out of the airport.
-I'd post the video here, but I have more self-respect than that. :) With the car in the car park and the luggage out of the boot, my friends and I met our first Airbnb host of the trip in a quaint little apartment located right on the Royal Mile.
-We learned quickly just how difficult the scottish brough was translate and mostly just nodded when he made recommendations for our visit.
+I'd post the video here, but have too much self-respect. :) With the car in the car park and the luggage out of the boot, my friends and I met our first Airbnb host of the trip in a quaint little apartment located right on the Royal Mile.
+We learned quickly just how difficult the Scottish brough was to translate and mostly just nodded when he made recommendations for our visit.
 I'm sure he thought us thick in the head.
 We loved the Rick Steves tour of the Mile and Edinburgh Castle--an experience filled with bagpipe, cannon fire, royal jewels, and fascinating history.
 I especially enjoyed learning more about Scotland and England's complicated past (and present).
 Like any respectable J.K.
 Rowling fan, I insisted we visit the Elephant Cafe where Rowling often wrote and wandered Greyfriars Cemetery and where many of the names for characters in Harry Potter were inspired.
-We hiked Authur's Seat, a hilly rise above Palace of Holyroodhouse where royalty of old would hunt for deer and could look out over all of Edinburgh.
-We visited the Sir Walter Scott monument, ate plenty of meat pies and fish and chips, and toured the bowels of the old south bridge on the coldest midnight ghost tour I've ever experienced.
+We hiked Arthur's Seat, a hilly rise above Palace of Holyroodhouse where royalty of old would hunt for deer and could look out over all of Edinburgh.
+We visited the Sir Walter Scott monument, ate meat pies and fish and chips, and toured the bowels of the old south bridge on the coldest midnight ghost tour I've ever experienced.
 (It's also the only midnight ghost tour I've ever experienced).
 Yes, it was scary, but learning about the body-snatchers of Edinburgh during a time when the university was paving trails in western medical advancement was crazy stuff.
 I still shiver when I think about it.

 Stop 2: Sterling and Doune Castles

-We took our time, wandering the winding roads of Scotland, on our way toward the lake district.
+We took our time wandering the winding roads of Scotland on our way toward the lake district.
 Sterling Castle had all of the grandeur and VIEWS of a medieval fortress and Doune Castle (which was featured in Monty Python and Outlander) had the best audio tour, narrated by Monty Python's own Terry Jones.
 Hilarious and educational!
 We took afternoon tea at a quaint little shop called BlueBell.